Stephan: Look at the map. Notice something?

 And that is not all.
 Increased industry interest, combined with the Biden administration’s goal to deploy 30 gigawatts (GW) of offshore wind power by 2030, may propel the offshore wind energy industry to greater heights in the coming years.

 The U.S. offshore wind pipeline includes two operating projects: the 30-MW Block Island Wind Farm off Rhode Island and the 12-MW Coastal Virginia Offshore Wind pilot project.
-The 800-MW Vineyard Wind 1 project near Massachusetts became the first fully approved, commercial, offshore wind […]
+The 800-MW Vineyard Wind 1 project near Massachusetts became the first fully approved, commercial, offshore wind energy […]

 Stephan: When I look at the current social outcome data I see several alarming trends in the younger generations that hold major implications for America's future.
 Our corrupted politicians and the corporate rich don't yet understand that the failure to properly address climate change, added to our obscene wealth inequality, and the male dominant White supremacy that plagues our society is causing a major shift in the attitudes of young Americans, and a country whose young see no happy future for themselves is a country destroying its future.